jondwaite/jondwaite.github.io/content/post/2024-07-21-from-zero-to-kubernetes-part-1.md

 <blockquote class="wp-block-quote is-layout-flow wp-block-quote-is-layout-flow">
   <p>
-    <strong>NOTE:</strong> *This is the default port range used by NodePort services (it can be changed) and if the control-plane servers are &#8216;untainted&#8217; (to allow them to run workloads) will also be required on control-plane nodes.
-In our deployment we&#8217;re not planning on using NodePort services so this could safely be omitted.
+    <strong>NOTE:</strong> *This is the default port range used by NodePort services (it can be changed) and if the control-plane servers are 'untainted' (to allow them to run workloads) will also be required on control-plane nodes.
+In our deployment we're not planning on using NodePort services so this could safely be omitted.
   </p>
 </blockquote>